-The Ottawa International Airport Authority is planning a complete reconstruction of Runway 14/32 in the summer of 2014.
+Starting May 20th, the Ottawa International Airport Authority is planning a complete reconstruction of Runway 14/32.
 Work on the 10,000 foot surface will be the final phase of a three-part plan.
-The work is proposed to start early in May, pending the approval of the Airport Authority’s Board of Directors.
 The first two parts focused on runways 04/22 and 07/25, in the summers of 2011 and 2012 respectively.

 The project will include the following components:

 • Removal of the surface layer of asphalt from the runway;

 • Replacement of runway lighting and electrical wires;

 • Construction of a Runway End Safety Area (RESA) at both ends;

 • Reprofiling, regrading and repaving; and